A better way to add multiple strokes around text in Photoshop

 Entering the R, G and B values for magenta in the Color Picker.

-Then enter a width for the stroke in the Size box.
-I’ll enter 12 pixels (px).
-It’s very important that you remember this initial value because we’ll be adding it to each new stroke we add around the text.
-So in my case, I’ll remember 12.
+Enter a width for the stroke in the Size box.
+I’ll enter 12 px.
+(Note: Remember this number!
+We'll be adding this exact value to every new stroke we create.)

 Enter a size for the first stroke and remember this value.